 I can imagine that fictional Tex would have annoyed Trump by existing in the White House for a few months, before being dumped.
 He would probably find a way to get revenge through Fake News, and no doubt would mumble about how he had to tell Trump what was legal and illegal.

 Getting back to Rex Tillerson, how did Fake News react to his little Trump attack?
 As you would expect – for them it was Christmas already.
-Take our friend over at CNN, Chris Cillizza.
+Take our friend over at far-left CNN, Chris Cillizza.
 He believed every word Scoutmaster Tillerson breathed.

 In his article yesterday Cillizza’s headline was, “Rex Tillerson just exposed Donald Trump’s greatest weakness.”